 What to expect at your evaluation

-Our comprehensive evaluations begin with an intake questionnaire completed by the parents in order to identify the areas of concern.
+Our comprehensive new patient evaluations begin with an intake questionnaire completed by the parents in order to identify the areas of concern.
 This gives us the ability to individualize the assessment process and choose the most appropriate standardized evaluation tools.

 In addition to these standardized assessments, clinical observations will provide further information regarding your child’s functional performance.
 Areas that may be evaluated include: Fine motor skills, gross motor skills, visual perception, motor coordination, postural strength, sensory processing skills, reflex integration, self-help skills, visual tracking, handwriting, and feeding challenges.